meowsus/front-end-reminders/README.md

 }
 ```

-Chilren of this parent element also have default states, like so:
+Children of this parent element also have default states, like so:

 ```SCSS
 .wl-mobile-style-nav {